Local GLM OCR with llama.cpp on AIPC(no API Key)

 • It will be extracted to <OCR_DIR>\llama.cpp\ and the original ZIP will be deleted

-• llama-cli.exe will be placed on disk and called directly by this skill
+• llama-server.exe will be placed on disk and launched as a local HTTP server by ocr_run.py

 Ask the user to confirm before running the download command.